 A BASIX certificate is a document generated by the BASIX online tool which demonstrates the list of provisions and requirements of a residential development to comply with the regulations.
 For any type of new residential development, boarding houses under 300 square meters and an alteration and addition to an existing dwelling over $50,000 in cost, you need to submit a valid certificate with your application.

 To get a certificate, sometimes called BASIX assessor certificate, relevant information and performance specifications of various building elements and systems should be entered into the online assessment tool.
 This information are then used to calculate the performance of the development in comparison with the average performance of dwellings (there is more information below about different sorts of dwellings) in that particular climate zone.
-A BASIX certificate will be issued for the proposed development if the performance of the building is above a certain threshold in the areas of energy efficiency, water consumption and thermal comfort performance of individual dwellings in the development.

 When the building successfully meets the required BASIX certificate compliance in the areas of energy efficiency, water efficiency and occupant thermal comfort performances a certificate can be created and printed from the online tool.
 This certificate lists the specific requirements and details of that project as well as generic help notes to simplify the interpretation of these provisions during the construction and application time.
 This information must be reflected on the development plans for preparation of a development application or a complying development application.